mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

 ### Error, OpenAPI file contains schema errors

-This error is specific to OpenAPI files.
-It happens during the validation of the input document.
-OpenAPI provides rules about what is a valid content.
+At the start of an API Fuzzing job the OpenAPI specification is validated against the [published schema](https://github.com/OAI/OpenAPI-Specification/tree/master/schemas).
+This error is shown when the provided OpenAPI specification has validation errors.
+Errors can be introduced when creating an OpenAPI specification manually, and also when the schema is generated.

+For OpenAPI specifications that are generated automatically validation errors are often the result of missing code annotations.

 **Error message**

-- `Error, OpenAPI file contains schema errors` [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/298849) in GitLab 13.11.
+- In [GitLab 13.11 and later](https://gitlab.com/gitlab-org/gitlab/-/issues/323939), `Error, OpenAPI file contains schema errors`
   - `OpenAPI 2.0 schema validation error ...`
   - `OpenAPI 3.0.x schema validation error ...`

 **Solution**

-1. The most simple solution is to use a visual tool to edit and validate the OpenAPI document.
-As for example [Swagger Editor](https://editor.swagger.io/), where it is possible to upload the OpenAPI document, and it will automatically point out schema errors and possible solutions.
+**For generated OpenAPI specifications**

+1. Identify the validation errors
+    1. Use the [Swagger Editor](https://editor.swagger.io/) to identify validation problems in your specification.
+The visual nature of the Swagger Editor makes it easier to understand what needs to change.
-1. Alternatively, you could check the log output and look for schema validation warnings.
+    1. Alternatively, you can check the log output and look for schema validation warnings.
 They are prefixed with a messages such as `OpenAPI 2.0 schema validation error` or `OpenAPI 3.0.x schema validation error`.
 Each failed validation provides extra information about `location` and `description`.
+Please notice that JSON Schema validation message might not be easy to understand.
+This is why we recommend the use of editors to validate document.
+1. Review the documentation for the OpenAPI generation your framework/tech stack is using.
+Identify the changes needed to produce a correct OpenAPI document.
+1. Once the validation issues are resolved, re-run your pipeline.

+**For manually created OpenAPI Specifications**

+1. The simplest solution is to use a visual tool to edit and validate the OpenAPI document.
+For example the [Swagger Editor](https://editor.swagger.io/) will point out schema errors and possible solutions.
+1. Alternatively, you can check the log output and look for schema validation warnings.
+They are prefixed with a messages such as `OpenAPI 2.0 schema validation error` or `OpenAPI 3.0.x schema validation error`.
+Each failed validation provides extra information about `location` and `description`.
 Correct each of the validation failures and then resubmit the OpenAPI doc.
 Please notice that JSON Schema validation message might not be easy to understand.
 This is why we recommend the use of editors to validate document.
+1. Once the validation issues are resolved, re-run your pipeline.

 <!--
 ### Target Container